ros2/ros2_documentation/source/Tutorials/LaunchFiles/CreatingLaunchFiles.rst

 4 Introspect the system with rqt_graph
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-While the system is still running, you can open ``rqt_graph`` to get a better idea of the relationship between the nodes in your launch file.
+While the system is still running, open a new terminal and run ``rqt_graph`` to get a better idea of the relationship between the nodes in your launch file.

 Run the command: